bbauska/Coursera-Bootstrap/readme.md

 You can see the Home which leads you back to the index page and then About Us as you saw we applied active link, active class to this one.

-That\'s how the About Us is display and the Home Page.
+That&apos;s how the About Us is display and the Home Page.

 This is the default breadcrumb style used in bootstrap and if I click on the Home Page I will go back to my Home Page.